byronpendason/byronpendason.github.io/the_thyrs_army.md

 ## [Cave]("Dragon's Lair")

 > You enter the cave, and see a dragon sitting atop a huge pile of treasure.
 He's facing the corner of his lair, where a woman huddles in fear.
-He stops in the middle of a taunt, swinging his around to you.
+He stops in the middle of a taunt, swinging his huge head around to face you.
 "What do we have here?" the dragon roars.

-> I am here to rescue the fair maiden.
+> "I am here to rescue the fair maiden.
 Hand her over, and I will spare your life!" you declare.

-> The dragon laughs, and breathes fire at you, but the entish armour protects you.
+> The dragon laughs at you, breathing fire in your direction.
+But the entish armour that you wear protects you.
 You push ahead and with the sword you chop off the dragon's head.

 > The thegn's daughter runs up to you and embraces you.
 Sobbing, she thanks you repeatedly for saving her life.